 If you’re a Registered Nurse (RN) looking for more autonomy working with patients in an operating room, intensive care unit, or surgical facility, then becoming a Certified Registered Nurse Anesthetist (CRNA) might be the perfect job for you.

 Nursing students and RNs often set a long-term goal of becoming a CRNA, and for good reason.
-CRNAs are highly respected for their work and nurse anesthetist salaries are some of the highest in the nursing field.
+CRNAs are highly respected for their work and nurse anesthetists are the highest paid nurses of 2021.
 They’re also an important part of our healthcare system.

 Part One What is a Certified Registered Nurse Anesthetist (CRNA)?